 Being charged with battery is a serious problem.
 You need a serious battery lawyer located in Philadelphia to consult with you on your case as soon as possible.

-While assault and battery often go hand in hand, they are actually two different crimes all together.
+While assault and battery often go hand in hand, they are actually two different crimes altogether.
 Assault is defined as the threat of violence on someone else, even if the person isn’t touched at all.
 Battery, on the other hand, is any offensive touching of someone else with the intent to cause that person harm.
 Legally, battery can still be charged if the touching was unwanted, even if it didn’t physically harm the victim.

 Most battery cases are the result of heated arguments that had escalated, or because someone wanted to be vindictive or control someone else with whom they got into an argument or fight.
 Many battery cases are little more than insignificant injuries, but even the most minor battery conviction will carry with it harsh punishments.

 The first step to fighting a battery charge is to consult with an attorney who will fully review your case and let you know what your legal options are.
-A skilled Pennsylvania lawyer specializing in battery will know what to look for to prove that the charges against you are false, or that the person accusing you of battery has malicious intent.
+A skilled Philadelphia lawyer specializing in battery will know what to look for to prove that the charges against you are false, or that the person accusing you of battery has malicious intent.